Bitcoin

 Members of a DAO make proposals about the future activities of the organization such as treasury allocation, protocol fixes, etc., and then vote collectively on these proposals.
 Proposals that pass a certain threshold of votes are automatically executed by smart contracts.

-Some DAOs utilize structures where members assign their voting rights to more experienced individuals that can make critical decisions.
+Some DAOs use structures where members assign their voting rights to more experienced individuals who can make critical decisions.
 The incentive to vote unbiasedly ultimately favors token holders as the growth/success of a protocol results in an increase in the value of its tokens.

 Types of DAOs

-Now let’s take a look at the different types of DAOs you may encounter in the budding world of web3.
+Now let’s take a look at the different types of DAOs in crypto you may encounter in the budding world of web3.

 Protocol DAOs

 Protocol DAOs are formed to oversee the future of decentralized applications (DApps).
-For example, DeFi protocols wouldn’t be effectively decentralized if their developers are solely responsible for executing upgrades.
-To solve this challenge and foster decentralization, protocol DAOs allow users to collectively manage a protocol using tokens.
+For example, DeFi protocols wouldn’t be effectively decentralized if their developers were solely responsible for executing upgrades.
+To solve this challenge and foster decentralization, protocol DAOs allow users to manage a protocol using tokens collectively.

 Social DAOs